andob/rapidroid/README.md

 NOTE: The workflow spawns threads and then joins them into the parent thread.
 This means that, by calling ``Run.workflow``, you will block the current running thread.
 Do not call ``Run.workflow`` on UI thread.
 Wrap it inside a thread, like this: ``Run.thread { Run.workflow {} }``

+NOTE: The parallel block does not run tasks as in "one thread per tasks".
+It runs tasks inside a thread pool executor, which limits the maximum number of tasks that run at a moment in time.
+This TPE is configurable via ``Run.withThreadPoolExecutor`` API.

 #### Actors

 Single-threaded actor model / event queue implementation.
 Using an actor, you can process events sequentially from an event queue.
 Actors must be singleton objects - there must be only one object instance per actor class.
 Example with the Kotlin API: